Whispers (Plain novel): Characters

 Josie Bruce's late wife, Lynn's best friend.
 She was an energetic and charismatic social worker who knew full well what Robert does to Lynn and hates him for it, telling Lynn she deserves better but respecting her decision of staying for the kids.
 Josie suffered from breast cancer, and had several surgeries throughout the novel till finally she loses her battle and dies.
 Her last wishes were for Emily to have her money to go to the University she wanted and for Lynn to live a happy and safe life.
 She liked cats and took very good care of her one pet cat.

 Emily Robert and Lynn's eldest daughter.
 A natural beauty and extremely intelligent young lady, Emily is the responsible and successful teenage daughter of Lynn and Bruce.
 She has blue eyes, black silky hair, and a tall lean figure.
 Her dream is to become a social worker or a doctor, and thus help abused women like her mother realize that they are living in a bad situation and to try to get them out of it.
 She has a steady boyfriend named Harris, who her father hates and disapproves of due to their difference in social class, yet Emily ignores that and loves Harris for who he is.
 In the middle of te novel she has a spontaneous abortion after three months of pregnancy and has to be rushed to the ER, resulting in her losing the baby and her father on tightening his grip on her as much as he could, prohibiting her from seeing Harris ever again.
 She refuses to go to the university his father wants her to go and instead makes plans to go to the same university as Harris.
-His father refuses to pay the tuition and Josie ends up gifting Emily with the last of her money before passing away, ensuring the girl can get into the university and be with the man he loves.
+His father refuses to pay the tuition and Josie ends up gifting Emily with the last of her money before dying, ensuring the girl can get into the university and be with the man he loves.

 She's a straight A student, popular, funny and charismatic, who loves her mother and siblings very deeply.